-Power BI Embedded continues to use Azure AD for master user (a designated Power BI Pro licensed user) authentication, or with service principal for authenticating the application inside Power BI.
+Power BI Embedded continues to use Azure AD for master user (a designated Power BI Pro or Premium Per User (PPU) licensed user) authentication, or with service principal for authenticating the application inside Power BI.

 An ISV can implement their own authentication and authorization for their applications.

 You can use your existing directory if you already have an Azure AD tenant.
 You can also create a new Azure AD tenant for your embedded application content security.